thatlarrypearson/vehicle-telemetry-system/README-location.md

 ## Output Data File Format

-The output data file format is the same format used by [Telemetry OBD Logger](https://github.com/thatlarrypearson/telemetry-obd#telemetry-obd-logger-output-data-files).
-Downstream processing of data captured by both **Telemetry OBD Logger** and **Telemetry GPS Logger** and other data sources can be processed using the same analysis tools.
+The output data file format is the same format for all data collection modules in the [Vehicle Telemetry System](https://github.com/thatlarrypearson/vehicle-telemetry-system).
+Downstream processing of captured data can be processed using the same analysis tools.

 Records in the log files are separated by line feeds ```<LF>```.
 Each record is in JSON format representing the key/value pairs described below under [JSON Fields](#json-fields).